Asarum caudatum: Ecology

 A. caudatum reproduces rhizomatously, meaning many mats are formed by one clonal plant connected by a rhizome.
 It can also reproduce sexually, with its seeds dispersed by ants.
 The flowers are pollinated by flies.
 However, cross-pollination is rare.
 Ants are attracted by a fatty appendage attached to the seed.
 The ants carry the entire package back to their colonies.
 The seed is often dropped outside the nest once the ant realizes only the appendage is edible.
 Due to the costs of producing seeds with an appendage to attract ants, it is more energetically favorable for the plant to reproduce rhizomatously.

 Conservation

 Asarum caudatum is not listed a species of concern.
 However, the habitat in which it is native is threatened in some regions by logging and other land uses.

 Toxicity

 Members of the family Aristolochiaceae contain aristolochic acid, which has been recognized as a carcinogen.

 Uses

-The root is edible.
+The root is edible in small amounts.
 Native Americans used the plant for various medicinal purposes.

 Some describe using A. caudatum as a ginger substitute and as a tea with medicinal properties.
 In a study on its effects on fungus, A. caudatum had antifungal properties when tested against nine fungal species.